rahul051296/ticket-bot/data/data.md

 - your residence
 - your house
 - your home
-- your hometown
+- your hometown?
 - what is your hometown
-- is it your hometown
+- is this your hometown
 - where is your hometown
 - tell me about your city
 - what is your city